 He holds patents in areas from computer technology to medical statistics.

-Most of all, he loves to explore the world with his wife Susanne and his two sons, tend to their pets, collect and create beautiful things.
+Most of all, he loves to explore the world and create beautiful things.

 After finishing medical school and residency in Obstetrics and Gynecology at the University of Texas Southwestern Medical School, Dr. Tyuluman provided private medical care for the families of Texas.
 Dr. Tyuluman has over twenty-five years of surgical experience and is proficient in minimally invasive pelvic surgery.
 He has been certified by the American Board of Obstetrics and Gynecology since 1990.
 Dr. Tyuluman is a fellow of the American College of Obstetrics and Gynecology and the American College of Surgeons.